 - Administrators and participants have the ability to analyze their fundraising achievements before the event even starts.

 Per Unit of Effort Pledges

-With per unit of effort pledges participants ask for donations based on the outcome of their performance, such as miles completed, bowling pins downed, or swimming laps accomplished.
+With per unit of effort pledges, participants ask for donations based on the outcome of their performance.
+This could be counted in miles completed, bowling pins downed, or swimming laps accomplished.
 One major benefit of this type of event is that per unit of effort pledges can stimulate participants to perform to their utmost capability.

 Remember with this type of event:

-- Pledges taken in this manner can only be calculated at the end of an event.
+- Pledges taken in this manner must be calculated at the end of an event.

 - Participants and administrators alike will not know if they’ve met their fundraising goals until the event is over.

 Many organizations combine these two options, thus recognizing the specific accomplishments of participants while offering a more general donation structure for those who want to donate in this way.
 Whichever method you choose, accepting online donations is sure to increase your fundraising capability.